Return to

 with soldiers, police, officials, walkers, or spectators

-• Nudity, exposing genitals, exposing anus Excerpt:
+- Nudity, exposing genitals, exposing anus

 He nervously unbuckled his belt, paused, then, grimacing,